charm-13/petcafe/docs/concurrency.md

 ### Prevention
 This could be solved in a similar way to case 1.
 PostgreSQL's isolation level could be set to `REPEATABLE READ`, preventing User D from changing Spectrip's happiness until after User C's transaction has finished.
 User C would not see an unexpected result.

+## Case 3: Non-Repeatable Read - Feed
+This case can occur when two users try to feed the same creature concurrently, but the sum of the satiety of both treats is greater than the creature's remaining hunger.
+This causes the creature's hunger to be greater than its max_hunger.

+Suppose User E (id `9`) tries to feed Whiskaroo (id `3`) at the same time as User F (id `10`).
+First, User F calls `POST /users/10/creatures/3/feed/RAZZ_BERRY`, which begins the transaction.
+While the endpoint is calculating remaining hunger, which happens to be less than the satiety of two RAZZ_BERRYs, user E calls `POST /users/10/creatures/3/feed/RAZZ_BERRY`.
+Similar to the previous case, user F's call completes after user E's gets the creature's current stats.
+Both calls would read the same value for Whiskaroo's hunger, so both updates would add the RAZZ_BERRY satiety such that Whiskaroo's hunger after both calls would be greater than its max_hunger.